rylanharwood2/Adrift/README.md

 the forcefield active time, or lowering a cooldown.
 The details are not finalized, nor is the systems existance a guarentee.

 Also the upgrades screen is very ugly.

+### nov 7
+*Updated to Godot 4.5.x*
+Yeah that's all actually.
+Not a ton of impactful changes for us on that end.

+*Cooldown Animations*
+I added some placeholder icons and used a progress bar / animation player combo to create a grayed out icon that becomes normal as the cooldown ticks
+down.
+Hopfully putting some pressure on the art team, the icons suck haha.

+*Item Philosophy pt 2*
+I started the new powerup and weapon system.
+There is a new clean way to enable powerups as you unlock them, and it is attached to the wave end reward
+screen.
+I also created some of the weapon system, the base Weapon class and WeaponData resource are in place.
+Currently in the process of shifting the
+ice powerup logic to apply to generating a random weapon.

+Addison made an early railgun animation that I'll look at after the weekend.